 Prosecutors played two videos in court Thursday that graphically showed the New Year’s Eve barroom shootout in Old Sacramento that left two men dead.

-The videos depict the series of events that led to the deaths of Daniel Ferrier and Gilbert Cordova in the Sports Corner Café around 9:44 p.m. on Dec.
+The videos depict the series of events that led to the deaths of Daniel Ferrier and Gabriel Cordova in the Sports Corner Café around 9:44 p.m. on Dec.
 31, 2012 when thousands of people crowded the city’s waterfront to watch fireworks.

 Taken from the bar’s security cameras, the videos were shown in a preliminary hearing for three people who are facing trial in the case, including two who are accused of murder.

 Deputy District Attorney Anthony Ortiz played the videos over the objection of defense attorneys who thought they would prejudice future jurors against their clients.

 Only one witness testified Thursday in the hearing, scheduled to continue Jan.
 6, when Sacramento Superior Court Judge Ernest W. Sawtelle will decide whether there is enough evidence to hold the three defendants for trial.

 Shot from two angles, the videos show Cordova accidentally bumping into a woman identified as 37-year-old Amber Scholz.
 Her drink is spilled, and Scholz and Cordova argue before she walks away and shakes one of her arms dry.
 Her husband, Charles Wesley Fowler-Scholz, 35, stumbles into the bar, walks up to his wife and hugs her from behind.
 She then buys him a beer and, according to the prosecution, tells him about the spill.

 Standing next to the Scholzes in the video was Carlito Montoya, 23.
 The three of them and a fourth member of their group walk single file around the crowded bar to confront Cordova.
 After an exchange of words, Fowler-Scholz smashes Cordova in the head with a beer bottle and wrestles him to the floor.